Gluten Free Banana Snack Cake

 Ingredients

-- 4 oz. cream cheese at room temperature (I used light)
+- 4 ounces cream cheese at room temperature (I used light)

 Instructions

-- Preheat oven to 350°F. Spray a 9-inch cake pan with cooking spray or mist with oil, and line the bottom with parchment paper.
+- Preheat oven to 350°F. Spray a 9-inch square cake pan with cooking spray or mist with oil.

 - In a large bowl, whisk together the almond meal, oat flour, tapioca starch, sugar, baking powder, and salt until thoroughly combined.

-- In a medium bowl, whisk together the eggs, oil, and milk.
+- In a medium-sized bowl, whisk together the bananas, eggs, oil, and milk.

 - Add the wet ingredients to the dry ingredients and fold gently to combine.